pksunkara/alpaca/README.md

     "title": "Users", // Title of the api class "desc": "Returns user api instance", // Description of the api class "args": { // Arguments of the api class
-      "id": { // Name of the argument
+      "login": { // Name of the argument
         "desc": "Username of the user", // Description of the argument "value": "pksunkara" // Value of the argument in docs }